 Our Designated Safeguarding Director:

-Information about school uniform requirements and appearance expectations can be found in the documents below.
-Please take time to familiarise yourselves with these:
+Information about school uniform requirements and appearance expectations can be found on the school website, click here.

 Eligibility for Free Transport

 All children eligible for free transport will receive their bus pass from the school in the first few weeks of the new academic year.
 They can travel on the bus during this time without a pass.
 Once they receive their pass, they must show it to the driver each time they board the bus.

 For any queries relating to eligibility please contact the relevant council.

 At St Mary’s College, we pride ourselves on the care and support we give to our children with additional needs.

 Our provision is based on a strong vision that St Mary’s College is a place where everyone is treated with dignity, with respect and is of equal worth.
 We strive to develop a highly effective learning community for SEND students and believe that ALL staff have a responsibility to meet the needs of all SEND pupils.